by-the-water/by-the-water/content/2017/05/16/Setting-up-a-jupyter-notebook-server-on-paperspace.md

 	<em>https://[your public IP]:[your port]</em>

-If it is your first time seeing the following page, click 'ADVANCED' then 'Processd to ....', type in your password for the note book server.
+If it is your first time seeing the following page, click 'ADVANCED' then 'Processd to ....', type in your password for the notebook server.
 Enjoy!
 ![03](../../../../images/2017/05/16/03.PNG)